ricksr/FullThrottle_assignment/README.md

         Here , for id = 5
         we are inserting its activity , start_time = aug12 and end_time = aug14 ,
-        this data is being inserted into "members_activity_periods" table , assuming that the id already exists , if not , then create the id using the first API .
+        this data is being inserted into "members_activity_periods" table , here , along with the URL , <h4>"/add-member-activity"</h4> this is the endpoint for activites assuming that the id already exists , if not , then create the id using the first API .

     3. view user details using its "id" -